inquaterni/walld/README.md

 The daemon raises specific error types (e.g. `InvalidInterfaceNameError`, `NoFilesProvidedError`, `UnknownTimeUnitsError`, `VariableTypeError`) which are translated to D‑Bus errors.
 The CLI prints D‑Bus `DBusError` messages and suggests checking whether the server is running if it can’t reach the service.

-### Design Notes

-- **Backend‑agnostic core**: the daemon only knows “interfaces”, so adding support for a new compositor or wallpaper tool is just a matter of editing the TOML.
-- **Strong typing around config**: `Config`, `Interface`, `Var` types, and enum `Units` ensure config is validated before use.
-Runtime type checking validates variable assignments and raises `VariableTypeError` when types don't match.
-- **Non‑blocking updates**: wallpaper setting work is dispatched through `Gio.Task` so the D‑Bus service stays responsive during image changes.